 Determine their commitment to act

 Qualify the potential customer’s commitment to act.
-They must show they are ready to solve the problem now.
+They must show they're ready to solve the problem now.
 This ensures you’re not wasting your time and can make the sale within a reasonable time.

-Ask the potential customer whether they are ready to move forward.
+Ask the potential customer whether they're ready to move forward.
 For example:

 • Do you have enough information to make a decision on our product?